Legends of Streets: Top Kingpins, Gang Leaders, Crews City to city

 The most legendary community of Dade County was Liberty City, or just the City for short.
-In a legendary community comes legendary residents that come from a product of the infamous Pork N Beans Projects or stood along the well famous strip of 15th Avenue.
-While producing many talented people like Luke Skywalker, the City has also created a number of legends with other trades, legends like Big Ike, Deputy Dog, Murph, Convertible Burt, Bo Didley, Fonzo, the John Doe’s, and plenty of others who were around during the 1970s, 1980s and 1990s.
+In a legendary community comes legendary residents that come from the product of the infamous Pork N Beans Projects or stood along the well famous 15th Avenue, a strip that has its own separate reputation, good and bad.
+While producing many of talented people like Luke Skywalker, the City has also created a number of legends with other trades, legends like Big Ike, Deputy Dog, Murph, Convertible Burt, Bo Didley, Fonzo, the John Doe’s, and plenty of others who were around during the 1970s, 1980s and 1990s.

-Brownlee of Opa Locka during the 80s and 90s, had over a decade run and was one of the reasons a specific Opa Locka neighborhood became known as the Triangle.
-He was known as the mayor of Opa Locka as he was considered as a local Robin Hood who did much for the small Dade County community.
+- Brownlee of Opa Locka during the 80s and 90s had over a decade run holding the reign over Opa Locka and was one of the reasons that neighborhood known as the Triangle became about.
+He was known as the mayor of Opa Locka as he was considered as a local Robin Hood for the small Dade County community.

 One of Florida’s most reputable neighborhoods, mainly for the wrong reasons, is Overtown.
-This large lower income community filled with apartment buildings and complexes was once an historic thriving black community until the city’s urban renewal efforts destroyed much of the area.
+This large lower income community is filled with apartment buildings and complexes, while once being a thriving black community until the city’s urban renewal efforts destroyed much of the area.
 By the 1970s, the community of Overtown totally changed by entering a new era.
 This era helped create the likes of Bunky Brown and Vonda, Flower Man during the 1980s, and Big Bear, who was around during the 70s and half of the 80s until arrest after authorities claim he was involved in one of the state’s largest distribution rings.

 Maybe the largest neighborhood of the Dade County ghettos is Carol City.
 While in the past few years people may have heard of the Murda Grove Boys in Carol City, but way before the modern day streets of Miami the neighborhood consisted of the Matchbox Projects, with some referring to the group of guys out the area as the Boobie Boys.

 The city along the shore, nicknamed C-Port, has plenty of legends as Savannah had its moments of being more reputable than Atlanta or other southern cities.
-Names like Cunch, who was one of the first true kingpins in the city, or Lil Rick, who authorities claim during the 1990s was responsible for leading a group of men that were some of the most violent in the city’s history.
-There may be no relation, but in the city of Savannah the Scott last name has produced many well reputable in the streets, with one being Z., who was big during the 1980s, at least until federal indictments came down on him and his associates.
+Names like Cunch, who was one of the first true kingpins in the city, or Lil Rick, who authorities claim during the 1990s he was responsible for leading a group of men that were some of the most violent in the city’s history.
+There may be no relation, but in the city of Savannah the Scott last name has produced many well reputable in the streets, with one being Zhackary who was big during the 1980s and federal indictments came down on him and his associates.